CosmosAtlas/markdown-citation/examples/report.md

 The first way is using HTML passthrough.
 When a parser is parsing Markdown content, all text that's not in specific Markdown syntax will remain unmodified.
 Some natural extensions are done this way.
 For example, Markdown does not support resizing or centering an image.
 So instead of using Markdown syntax for including an image, one could simply write the raw HTML code for including an image with all proper properties one would like to set.
 Math equation rendering support is done using this method.

 The other way is to create an extension to the parser.
-Many parser supports extensions, so while parsing additional tasks could be done.
-For example, by using regular expressions, a extension can find e-mail addresses and automatically change them into e-mail links.
+Many parsers support extensions, so we can write plugins for those parsers to accomplish more things.
+For example, by using regular expressions, an extension can find e-mail addresses and automatically change them into e-mail links.
 Supporting citation is done using both of the methods for simplicity.

 ### Implementation

 #### Rendering math equations

-There are servel ways to display math equations in HTML.
+There are several ways to display math equations in HTML.
 Display by an image^[[http://latex2png.com/](http://latex2png.com/)], using javascript libraries (MathJax^[[https://www.mathjax.org/](https://www.mathjax.org/)], Katex^[[https://khan.github.io/KaTeX/](https://khan.github.io/KaTeX/)]) or natively through MathML.
 For my purpose, I want to use *LaTex* equations which is very common for scientific writing and I am very familiar with them.
 So, I decided to used MathJax to display math equations.
 By properly setting up MathJax in the HTML outline code, any thing surrounded by `$` such as `$x^2$` will fall though the parser and in raw HTML will be rendered by MathJax.
 The reason I chose MathJax over Katex is because MathJax supports for functions from *amsmath*^[[https://ctan.org/pkg/amsmath?lang=en](https://ctan.org/pkg/amsmath?lang=en)] *LaTex* packages.
 The performance difference between MathJax and Katex in my oppinion is not as important as supporting more features.
 However, the nice thing about it is that I can easily switch to one or another if I found them more suitable in the future.

 #### Citations